Or Call us now at 619-866-4461 (US), to discuss your project's needs with an Expert

 The level of interactiveness

 Modern clients don’t just want to look at quality visuals and high-level graphics, they also want to interact with various mediums.
-This is true for every industry and new tech advancements have brought interactivity to architectural presentations as well.
+This is true for every industry and new technology advancements have brought interactivity to architectural presentations as well.
 This also shows how far architectural presentations have gone.

 Instead of just allowing clients to look at visually engaging images and animations, you also need to let them interact with the project by “touching” it, “examining” it, and “moving” through it.
 3D animation allows a higher level of interactiveness, as users can trigger actions that are performed through movements, or animations.